raidfire99/gnuradio-3.8-iio-ubuntu18-/README.md

 download source, build and install libiio, libad9361, gr-iio gnuradio blocks (10 mins)

-map the gnuradio-command to the new pybombs install with setenv
+map the gnuradio-command to the new pybombs install with setenv (command removed on nosetenv script version)

 WLS version only: